MOSH-Insa-Toulouse/ISS-2023-Gas-Sensor-AJB-RM/README.md

 These first sessions were really usefull to understand the basics of Arduino programming and electronics.
 These small projects were a good introduction to the real project of this course.

-#  Begining of the project
+#  Beginning of the project
 To begin our project, we first tried to connect an arduino to the Lora network.
 To do so, we used a RN2483 chip made by Microship which is a module that is able to communicate on a Lora network.
 As this chip only has tiny connectors, we needed to weld the component to a board that would have bigger connectors for the communication with the arduino.

 <img src="./Image/RN2483_with_board.jpeg" alt="Screenshot of our Android application" width="400"/>
 *RN2483 Module weld on the board*

 After this step, we were able to connect our arduino to the INSA's Lora network.
 For this, we used *The Things Network* library for arduino, the code is available [here](./Arduino-Code/lora_connection/lora_connection.ino).
 For this, we had used the otaa authentication method.
-We got the device ID using the library and the application ID and key on the chirpstack website.
+We got the device ID using the library and the application ID and key on the [chirpstack's INSA website](https://srv-chirpstack.insa-toulouse.fr/#/login) (please note that this server is only available if you are directly connected to INSA's network, or using a VPN).

 <img src="./Image/Arduino_Authentification.png" alt="Screenshot of our Android application" width="200"/>
 *Authentication of the arduino to the Lora network*